AliTVTeam/AliTV-perl-interface/README.md

 ## Section alignment

-This section contains of the specification of the alignment program via the `program` key and the parameter settings for the program specified via a list for the `parameter` key.
+This section contains the specification of the alignment program via the `program` key and the parameter settings for the program specified via a list for the `parameter` key.